gomessjanet/Project-1-ELK-Stack/README.md

-# Project-1-ELK-Stack
+# Cloud Security - DVWA Deployment with ELK & Ansible
-### Week 13 - Cloud Security: Automated ELK Stack Deployment
+### Cloud Security: Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.